gcharters/open-cloud-native-intro/README.md

 Cloud-native is an approach to application development and deployment.
 It's the product of a number of industry movements over the past 10-15 years - agile development practices, DevOps, Microservices and Cloud.
 Cloud-native applications are developed using agile practices, use continuous integration/continuous delivery to streamline deployment, are architected around team-aligned microservices, and leverage the cloud for rapid deployment at scale.

-Cloud-native doesn't change the principals around which solutions are chosen and so often avoiding vendor lock-in is key.
+Cloud-native doesn't change the principles around which solutions are chosen and so often avoiding vendor lock-in is key.
 Open source and open standards are essential enablers for avoiding vendors lock-in.
 This quick tutorial takes you through using an Open Java Stack with Open Source and Open Standards at its heart; OpenJ9, AdoptOpenJDK, Open Liberty, MicroProfile, and Docker.

 ### 1. A look at OpenJ9 and AdoptOpenJDK